tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/Shiny modules.md

 ## Overview
 As we progress in this R-Shiny series, our Shiny apps have become more complex and larger.
-To address these challenges, we focus in this building block of the use of `Shiny Modules`.
+To address these challenges, we focus in this article of the use of `Shiny Modules`.

 In R, functions are essential for simplifying and structuring code, and Shiny is designed to be compatible with them.
 You have the ability to create UI-generating functions and integrate them into your app, as well as develop functions for the server side that are responsible for defining outputs and creating reactive expressions.